mtavkhelidze/libpocket/README.md

-# libpocket — C++11 Data Structures & Algorithms Library
+# libpocket — Test-Drive Implementation of Data Structures & Algorithms in C++

 ## Description

-`libpocket` is implementation of stuff found in Lee Wittenberg's [Data Structures and Algorithms in C++: Pocket Primer](1) (hence the name) — an exercise aimed at refreshing C++, CMake, TDD, and, well, data structures and algorithms.
+`libpocket` is test-driven implementation of stuff found in Lee Wittenberg's [Data Structures and Algorithms in C++: Pocket Primer](1) (hence the name) — an exercise aimed at refreshing C++, CMake, TDD, and, well, data structures and algorithms.